-This list only reflects areas with a high percentage of homes in at-risk areas, rather than areas with the highest level of flooding generally.
+This list only reflects areas with a high percentage of homes in at-risk areas, rather than areas with the highest level of flood events generally.

 Why is housing still being approved in high-risk areas?

-The twin pressures of the climate crisis and the housing crisis mean more land is becoming prone for flooding at the same time as housing need is intensifying.
+The twin pressures of the climate crisis and the housing crisis mean more land is becoming prone to floods at the same time as housing need is intensifying.

-In local authorities with existing risk levels for flooding, this means that there’s sometimes little choice over where to build desperately-needed homes.
+In local authorities with existing risk levels for flood events, this means that there’s sometimes little choice over where to build desperately-needed homes.